statelo/online-shop/README.md

 This project is still in development mode.
 Online shop is a simple project where some list of clothes will be displayed and some add to basket, buy function, delete from basket functions will be implemented.
-In this project were used 2 main technologies: React.js for Front-End and Node.js for Back-End.
+In this project were used 2 main technologies: **React.js for Front-End** and **Node.js for Back-End**.
 Online shop project was developed for personal use.
 This site has not been deployed, but you can download and try out this project.
 You can read about core technologies, project structure and installation processes in the next section.